suechan2016/testAutomation/README.md

 # testAutomation

-Before running the test, chrome driver should be installed
+Before running the test, the following steps should be done

+1. Unzip the selenium JARs and add in eclipase
+- Right click on Project ‘OnlineStore‘ > Select Properties > Java build path.
+Then navigate to Libraries tab and click Add External JARs.

+2. chrome driver should be installed
 - npm install webdriver